in Dallas, NC • 2026 Buying Guide

 Key considerations for buying a investment property in Dallas include: Calculate cap rate, cash-on-cash return, and cash flow; Factor in realistic vacancy rates (typically 5-8%); Budget for property management (10% of rent) even if self-managing.
 Also watch for red flags like Seller won't provide actual expense records and Deferred maintenance that will need immediate attention.

-Homes in Dallas currently spend an average of 51 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Dallas currently spend an average of 66 days on market.
+This suggests a slower market where you have more time to negotiate.

-With a median price of $237K and homes spending an average of 51 days on market, Dallas is currently a balanced market.
-There's currently 3.1 months of inventory available.
+With a median price of $232K and homes spending an average of 66 days on market, Dallas is currently a buyer's market.
+There's currently 8.5 months of inventory available.

 Investment property returns come from both cash flow and appreciation.
 In high-growth markets, prioritize appreciation; in stable markets, focus on cash flow.
 The best investments often offer both.